bxparks/acetimec/README.md

 (`kAtcZoneRegistry` or `kAtcZoneAndLinkRegistry`).
 It can create its own custom zone registry, and pass this custom registry into the `atc_registrar_find_by_name()` or `atc_registrar_find_by_id()` functions.

+<a name="Bugs"></a>
+## Bugs And Limitations

+* No support for constants in flash memory
+    * Some microcontrollers (e.g. AVR, ESP8266) use a modified-Harvard memory architecture where the program and data are in 2 different address spaces.
+    * To place large data constants (e.g. arrays) into program flash memory instead of static memory, special (non-standard) compiler directives need to be used.
+    * On `avr-gcc` compiler, this is `PROGMEM` directive.
+    * AceTimeC library does not use the `PROGMEM` directive, so the library will probably will not fit inside an AVR processor.
+    * On other microcontrollers (e.g. ARM), constants are automatically placed into flash memory and referenced directly from there.
+No special compiler directives are required.
+* The `atc_time_t` type is a 32-bit signed integer.
+    * This has a range of approximately +/- 68 years around the (adjustable) current epoch year.
+    * A 64-bit type would solve the range problem, but would consume more flash and ram resources.
+This option may be implemented in the future.

 <a name="License"></a>
 ## License